From 26 August 2025, the Australian Government’s right to disconnect laws will apply to small business employers.

 The introduction of the right to disconnect may create several challenges, particularly for small businesses that often operate on tight schedules and rely on flexible working arrangements.
 Some scenarios include:

-- Interstate and global operations: For businesses with operations or clients in different time zones, particularly in the Eastern States or internationally, the right to disconnect could complicate communication.
-For example, during daylight saving time, Western Australian employees may not be reachable by colleagues in the Eastern States until after midday, potentially causing delays.
+For businesses with operations or clients in different time zones, the right to disconnect could complicate communication.
+For example, during daylight savings time, Western Australian employees may not be reachable by clients or colleagues in the eastern states until midday, potentially causing delays.

 Preparing your business for the right to disconnect

-- Assess reasonable contact: Begin assessing your business operations to determine what constitutes reasonable contact after hours.
+Assess your business operations to determine what constitutes reasonable contact after hours.
 For instance, you might consider if some roles need availability beyond regular hours and how these circumstances will be managed.

-- Training and awareness: Educate your staff and management teams about the right to disconnect.
-Training can help ensure everyone understands their rights and obligations under the new laws, reducing the risk of disputes.
+Educate your staff about the right to disconnect to ensure everyone understands their rights and obligations under the new laws, reducing the risk of disputes.
 If an employee is in a role where there may be reasonable out of hours contact, discuss this with them and consider how they are compensated for this.

-- Implement technological solutions: Consider using technology to manage after-hours communication better.
+Consider using technology to manage after hours communication better.
 For instance, email systems that delay delivery until the next working day can help ensure compliance with the new laws.

 Navigating potential challenges

 Disputes may arise, and in such cases, businesses should attempt to resolve issues at the workplace level.
-If resolution isn’t possible, the Fair Work Commission can step in, either by issuing a stop order or by holding a conference to mediate the dispute.
+If resolution isn’t possible, the Fair Work Commission can step in to help resolve the dispute.